 Just like with all things in life, there has to be a balance.
-Salesforce administrator should not be a despot, but at the same time having vision and managing system means saying sometimes no to people and working towards that grand business vision.
+A Salesforce administrator should not be a despot, but at the same time having a vision and managing systems means saying sometimes no to people and working towards that grand business vision.

 So, ideally, you are looking for not just a team player, but also someone who commands a certain respect in your team with conviction and resilience, and a good deal of authority.